Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Method

 \subsection{Reinforcement Learning with Temporally Grounded Reasoning}

-To make temporal grounding reliable, we optimize the policy with reinforcement learning to promote evidence-seeking behavior and encourage the model to condition its reasoning on time anchors.
-Starting from the initial backbone policy $\pi_0$, we optimize a trajectory policy $\pi_\theta(\mathcal{T}\mid V,q)$ over anchored trajectories $\mathcal{T}=[n_1,\ldots,n_T,a]$ using GRPO, which improves stability by comparing rollouts within a group.
-At each update, we sample multiple trajectories per $(V,q)$, compute rewards, form group-relative advantages, and update $\pi_\theta$ to maximize the expected reward while preserving the anchored generation protocol.
+To improve temporal grounding, we optimize the policy with reinforcement learning to promote evidence-seeking behavior and encourage the model to ground its reasoning on time anchors.
+Starting from the initial backbone policy $\pi_0$, we optimize a trajectory policy $\pi_\theta(\mathcal{T}\mid V,q)$ over anchored trajectories $\mathcal{T}=[n_1,\ldots,n_T,a]$ using temporal-reward GRPO objective, which improves stability by comparing rollouts within a group.
+At each update, we sample multiple trajectories per $(V,q)$, compute rewards, form group-relative advantages, and update $\pi_\theta$ to maximize the reward while preserving the anchored generation protocol.